Diagnostic Challenges in Right Iliac Fossa Mass Caused by a Fish Bone

 2 Department of Surgery, International Medical University, Clinical Campus, 70300 Seremban, Negeri Sembilan, Malaysia

 Right iliac fossa (RIF) mass is a common condition seen by surgeons.
-Despite advancement of diagnostic modalities, it remains a diagnostic and therapeutic challenge, hence many authors describe RIF mass as temple of surprises.
-We report a challenging case of a 35 year-old-man who presented with a tender RIF mass.
+Despite advances in diagnostic modalities, it remains a diagnostic and therapeutic challenge, hence many authors describe RIF mass as temple of surprises.
+We report a challenging case of a 35-year-old man who presented with a tender RIF mass.
 Abdominal ultrasonography (USG) and computed tomography (CT) scan abdomen were done and he was treated non-surgically.
 His symptoms recurred after one month and a CT scan abdomen was repeated which revealed a suspicious foreign body within the appendicular mass.
-Laparotomy was performed which revealed a macerated appendix with a 4 cm long fish bone within.
-The role of diagnostic tools in managing RIF mass and the treatment modality of appendicular mass is discussed.
-In managing RIF mass, a surgeon must be aware of the various differential diagnosis, but common diagnosis should always be entertained.
+Laparotomy was performed which showed a macerated appendix with a 4-cm long fish bone within.
+The role of diagnostic tools in managing RIF mass and the treatment modality of appendicular mass are discussed.
+In managing RIF mass, a surgeon must be aware of the various differential diagnoses, but common diagnosis should always be entertained.
 Multi-modal diagnostic tools must be considered, including serial imaging in different planes.

 Conflicts of Interest: None